-Mr. ABDULATI ALOBIDI (Foreign minister, Libya): The barbarian murderous organization of NATO, supported and funded by criminal governments and criminal politicians, carried out an unjustified air-strike against the civilian neighborhood of Souk al Juma.
+ABDULATI ALOBIDI: The barbarian murderous organization of NATO, supported and funded by criminal governments and criminal politicians, carried out an unjustified air-strike against the civilian neighborhood of Souk al Juma.

-NELSON: He then called for a global jihad against the, quote, "oppressive criminal West and vowed Libyans would never forgive or forget.
+SARHADDI NELSON: He then called for a global jihad against the, quote, "oppressive criminal West" and vowed Libyans would never forgive or forget.
 Government spokesman Moussa Ibrahim quickly sought to clarify that statement.

-Mr. MOUSSA IBRAHIM (Minister of Information, Libyan government): We will never carry out any terrorist attacks against European or Western cities or civilians.
+MOUSSA IBRAHIM: We will never carry out any terrorist attacks against European or Western cities or civilians.
 We will not target any capitals of the West.
 Our war is against the armies of the West.

-Mr. HUGH ROBERTS (Project Director, International Crisis Group): One would hope that it would encourage policy makers in London, and Washington and Paris, and particularly in Washington, to reconsider the military campaign given that it is actually causing civilian casualties.
+HUGH ROBERTS: One would hope that it would encourage policy makers in London, and Washington and Paris, and particularly in Washington, to reconsider the military campaign given that it is actually causing civilian casualties.

 MONTAGNE: This is NPR News.